Registering as visually impaired

 - Blind person’s personal income tax allowance

-- Reduction of 50% on the television licence fee (N.B. everyone over 75 gets a free television licence)
+- Reduction of 50% on the television licence fee (please note, everyone over the age of 75 gets a free television licence)

 How to register